NeuraiProject/neurai-rpc/neurai_methods.md

   "start" (number) The start block height
   "end" (number) The end block height
-  "chainInfo" (boolean) Include chain info in results, only applies if start and end specified "assetName"   (string, optional) Get deltas for a particular asset instead of RVN.
+  "chainInfo" (boolean) Include chain info in results, only applies if start and end specified "assetName"   (string, optional) Get deltas for a particular asset instead of XNA.
 }

 Result:
 [
   {
-    "assetName"  (string) The asset associated with the deltas (RVN for Ravencoin) "satoshis"  (number) The difference of satoshis
+    "assetName"  (string) The asset associated with the deltas (XNA for Neurai) "satoshis"  (number) The difference of satoshis
     "txid"  (string) The related txid
     "index"  (number) The related input or output index